Linuxfabrik/lfops/roles/schedule_reboot/README.md

 * **Reboots are modelled as state.** A pending reboot is a file in `/run/schedule-reboot/`; the file name is a category and its content is included in the notification mail.
 Several pending reasons coalesce into a single reboot.
 The spool lives on tmpfs, so it clears on the reboot itself.
 * **Producers order themselves before the actor.** A role that runs work at the same window (such as a system update) declares its unit `Before=schedule-reboot.service` (order-only, no `Wants=`/`Requires=`). systemd then runs the reboot only after that work finishes; on a window where no producer runs, the actor runs alone and reboots only if a request is pending.
 * **An Icinga downtime is set around the reboot.** When `schedule_reboot__icinga2_api_user_login` is set, the actor schedules a short host downtime before rebooting, so the reboot does not raise alerts.
 Without it, the reboot happens without a downtime.
+* **Changing the window means redeploying the producers.** Producers might render the window into their own systemd timers at deploy time.
+Running this role alone after a change therefore moves the actor but leaves those timers on the old window, so the work runs at the old time while the host reboots at the new one.
+Run the producers in the same play, for example via the [system_update](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/system_update.yml) playbook.

 To request a reboot from a script or by hand: